saransid23/city-care/README.md

 - The frontend proxy is configured to `localhost:5000` in `vite.config.js`
 - Both backends serve uploaded files from the `uploads/` directory

----

-## 📄 License

-This project is for educational and civic improvement purposes.

----

 <div align="center">

-**Built with ❤️ for better cities**

 _Report Today.
 Improve Tomorrow._